jina-ai/finetuner/README.md

 ### Fashion-MNIST as synthetic matching data

 Fashion-MNIST contains 60,000 training images and 10,000 images in 10 classes.
 Each image is a single channel 28x28 grayscale image.
-To convert this dataset into match data, we build each document to contain the following info that are relevant to `trainer`:
+To convert this dataset into match data, we build each document to contain the following info that are relevant:

   - `.blob`: the image
   - `.matches`: the generated positive & negative matches Document
     - `.blob`: the matched Document's image
-    - `.tags['trainer']['label']`: the match label, can be `1` or `-1` or user-defined.
+    - `.tags['finetuner']['label']`: the match label, can be `1` or `-1` or user-defined.

 Matches are built with the logic below:
     - sample same-class documents as positive matches;